spiffe/spiffe/standards/WIT-SVID.md

 PS256 | RSASSA-PSS using SHA-256 and MGF1 with SHA-256
 PS384 | RSASSA-PSS using SHA-384 and MGF1 with SHA-384
 PS512 | RSASSA-PSS using SHA-512 and MGF1 with SHA-512

+Validators MUST reject WIT-SVIDs with an unsupported `alg` parameter value.

 ### 2.3.
 Additional Header Parameters